PostHog/posthog.com/contents/handbook/company/values.md

 ## Everyone codes

 ...although this doesn't mean everyone has to be a software developer, and not everyone needs experience in this before they join.

-Our platform is built for developers, and we use GitHub to build a large community of technical users.
-Being able to do the basics of shipping, no matter your role, helps understand the people who we're building for and it helps empower teams outside of engineering with greater context.
+Our platform's adoption starts with developers using our open source project, thus we use GitHub to share most of our work publically, and to build a large community of technical users.

-Whether you're a designer or you're in operations, we will encourage and help you to be able to make basic changes to our website and docs on GitHub.
+No matter your role, being able to use the basics of GitHub helps you understand our audience.
+Beyond that, we'll encourage you to build your technical skill, rather than delegating more challenging tasks to others, so you become a more effective contributor.

 ## Step on toes

-PostHog is driven by context-based leadership.
-We'll explain what we need to achieve, but the reason we hire the best people is that they know how to get us there.
+We have ambitious goals.
+This means people need to pick up what they know is most important at any time, not what they feel their job title means they are allowed to do.

 We expect you to pick out the very most important thing you can think of, and work on that.
-It is *not* ok to follow instructions blindly - not that you're likely to receive instructions in any case.
-We judge your performance based on the results you deliver overall.
-You'll make a lot of mistakes along the way - and that's ok!
-What matters is that you're making mistakes quickly, iterating, and getting better over time.
+Discard plans as you see fit.

+We judge your performance based on the impact you deliver overall, no matter what your role.

 ## Talent compounds